 Communication and Meeting Plans

-The topic seems to be relatively trivial, but as the project’s size increases, adjusting the means of communication and establishing the appropriate channels, both shorten the work time and greatly facilitates the project.
+The topic seems to be relatively trivial, but as the project’s size increases, adjusting the means of communication and establishing the appropriate channels, both shorten the work time and greatly facilitate the project.

 Communicating information through multiple sources may result in many details on particular issues not being reached by all stakeholders, which may result in a misinterpretation.